 Job prospects Chief Of Operating Area in Manitoba

-Job opportunities for Managers in health care (NOC 0311) are fair in Manitoba over the next 3 years.
+Job opportunities for Managers in health care (NOC 0311) are good in Manitoba over the next 3 years.
 These job prospects are also applicable to people working as a chief of operating area.

 Job opportunities in Manitoba

-The employment outlook will be fair for Managers in health care (NOC 0311) in Manitoba for the 2019-2021 period.
+The employment outlook will be good for Managers in health care (NOC 0311) in Manitoba for the 2021-2023 period.